HRUSKA CLINIC SHOE LIST

 Men

-Moderate added cushion.
+Version 27.
+Good heel counter for ankle instability, however moderate added cushion.
 Sole tends to wear out quickly, needs to be replaced frequently.
 Average toe box.
 Not the best shoe for individuals challenged to sense the ground.
-Narrow heel counter is good for ankle instability.

 “Rocker” shoes (**Caution: only for those with limited 1st ray/toe extension)